LightSys/midwife-EMR/README.md

   - Permissions and ACL based upon roles
   - Any number of users/staff allowed.
 - Web browser and mobile browser compatible
-  - Native Android client in development (separate)
+  - Native Android client in early stages of development (separate)
 - Full logging of all changes to the database
   - All historical changes reviewable by supervisor role or admin role as appropriate
 - HTTPS (HTTP redirects to HTTPS)
+  - Allows HTTP only if configured as such, though not recommended.
-- Tests (132 to date)
+- Tests (145 to date)
 - MIT license

 ## Status

-Beta - development is ongoing and we are preparing for an on-site pilot.
+Beta - development is ongoing as we are preparing for an on-site pilot.

 ## Technology